This manual is for Eclector version 0.12.0.

 the caller. object is the object that should be modified.

-scanning its parts for labeled object markers, replacing found labeled
+modify object by scanning its parts for labeled object markers,

-object markers with the respective final object and recursively calling
+replacing found labeled object markers with the respective final object

 for all parts.